at1as/BetteREST/README.md

 ## Dependencies

-Requires a ruby installation with the following Gems:
+Requires a ruby installation with the following Gems (installation via the gem should take care of these dependencies):
 - 'sinatra' (sudo gem install sinatra)
 - 'typhoeus' (sudo gem install typhoeus)
 - 'vegas' (sudo gem install vegas)

-Note that the vegas gem is only necessary in order to use ./BetteR to call rest.rb.
-Launching rest.rb (via 'ruby rest.rb') will avoid the need for this gem.

 ## TODO